chrislazo22/menu-management-app/README.md

 ## User Stories (Optional)

-* When the user sees their total order, they can add an optional tip of 10%, 15%, or 20%, and resubmit the order to see the total with tip.
+* Restrict the ability to enter, edit, and remove menu items to a logged-in administrator.

 * The administrator can optionally upload an image to go along with an item, if so, the image is displayed in the menu